nathanvanbakel/expression-engine-strip-tags/README.md

 # Expression Engine: Striptags Add-On

-An add-on for Expression Engine 3 or newer to remove HTML tags with the PHP strip_tags() function: https://secure.php.net/manual/en/function.strip-tags.php
+An add-on for Expression Engine 3 or newer to remove HTML tags with the PHP [strip_tags()](https://secure.php.net/manual/en/function.strip-tags.php) function.
 ## Installation

 1. Copy the striptags directory into your system/user/addons folder